 By answering “Yes” to each of these questions, a positive case can be made for the truth of Christianity.
 This can be done in a multi-session seminar or select questions can be presented in individual talks.

 We live in a culture that wants to hold to religious pluralism.
-This is the belief that all religions have equal truth value.
+This is the belief that all religions have an equal truth value.
 Something may be true for me but it isn’t true for someone else.
 However, can this be true?
 What we actually see is that religions disagree at a fundamental level and not all religions are the same.
 In this talk, Ryan will give three simple ways to distinguish between religions and see that they are not all true.
 You can watch this talk here.

 Spotting Bad Arguments